angelinakildjaskina/finalCapstone/README.md

   * This shoe is then displayed as being on sale

 ### How to use the program?
-1. Select one of the meny options
+1. Select one of the many options
 2. Perform the prompted actions (if any)
 3. Type **q** to quit